SantiagoCoronado/reddit_scapper/README.md

 - `-l, --limit`: Maximum number of posts to retrieve (default: None)

 ## Output Format

+The tool automatically saves all output files in the `data` directory within the project.
+You don't need to specify the directory in the command - just provide the desired filename and it will be placed in the correct location.

 The tool saves posts in JSON format with the following information for each post:
 - Post ID